Friday, 13 January 2012

 December 31st - St. Sylvester of Rome

-Today is the feast of St. Sylvester I Pope and Confessor.
-The feast is of double rite.
+The feast of St. Sylvester I Pope and Confessor is of double rite and the liturgical colour of the day is white.

-At Mass, Sacerdotes tui, the Gloria is sung, commemoration of the Octaves of the Nativity, St. Stephen, St. John the Evangelist, the Holy Innocents and, in England, St. Thomas are made, the Credo is sung and the preface and communicantes in the Canon are of the Nativity.
+Mass is sung after Terce.
+The formulary is Sacerdotes tui etc. The Gloria is sung, the second collect is a commemoration of the Octave of the Nativity, the third collect of the Octave of St. Stephen, the fourth collect of the Octave of St. John and the fifth collect of the Octave of the Holy Innocents.
+The Creed is sung and the preface and communicantes in the Canon are of the Nativity.

 Vespers are first Vespers of the Circumcision without any commemorations.